isabelmavery/dynamic-articles/README.md

 <img width="500" alt="image" src="https://github.com/isabelmavery/dynamic-articles/assets/22804094/e6cb9efe-1bc4-4c10-8100-98be399b1ab5">

-## Some adjustments to this project that I would do with more time:
+## Some things at I would like to add to this project:

-- Add nicer UI validation when the user submits their quiz rather than using the alert modal.
-- More of a focus on accessibility, general accessibility is here but there are missing aria labels / more I could do a dive on.
-- Potentially use a library like MUI for nice standardized components like text input, buttons and more as we add functionality / spend more time on design & UI in general
+- [ ] Nicer UI validation, integrate with MUI
-- Use styled components or scss for cleaner css
+- [ ] Use styled components or scss for cleaner css
-- Add some unit tests

-## More Add Ons that would be fun:

-- Adding functionality to build up graphs and models from some server response as you can see in https://cs231n.github.io/optimization-1/
-- Making sure that media is supported - images, videos etc.
-- Ability to add comments (as suggested in the doc)
-- Integrate error logging
+- [ ] Support other card types like graphs
-- Hook up to DB or edit json files s.t. changes to markdown are permanently saved.
+- [ ] Hook up to DB